The Early Years Foundation Stage

-The Development Matters and Early Learning Goals establish expectations for most children to reach by the end of the Reception year.
+The Early Years foundation Stage (EYFS) begins from birth and ends at the end of the Reception year.
+Whilst your child is in the Early Years Foundation Stage, they will experience activities which will help them progress in their development and learning.
+The Early Learning Goals establish expectations for most children to reach by the end of the Reception year.
 These goals are organised into seven areas of learning and provide the basis for planning and assessment throughout the EYFS.
 The seven curriculum areas of learning are made up of three prime areas and four specific areas.
-Three Prime Areas:

-- Communication and Language (Listening and attention, speaking, understanding)
+- Communication and Language (Listening, Attention and Understanding, Speaking)

 Four Specific Areas: